The recommended way to install Home Assistant is to download the precompiled raspberry pi image. This is good for most users.

 There are a few steps in setting this up, so I have created a script here

-All you need to do is from a fresh installation of Raspbian, run this:
+All you need to do is from a fresh installation of Raspbian/Raspberry Pi OS, run one of the following:

 curl -sL https://bit.ly/2ykrpaM | HOMEASSISTANT_INSTALL_LOCATION=/home/pi/homeassistant RASPBERRYPI=raspberrypi3 sudo -E bash -